pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 In the diagrams, when an invocation is locking a bin it will have a line from the invocation to the bin in the color of the bin.
-Invocations that are waiting for that bin to unlock will have a stop sign on them.
+Invocations that are waiting for that bin to unlock will have a stop sign 🛑 on them.

 <div class="webgpu_center compute-diagram"><div data-diagram="noRace"></div></div>

-In my machine, this new version runs at around 4x faster than JavaScript though YMMV.
+On my machine, this new version runs at around 4x faster than JavaScript though YMMV.

 ## Workgroups

 Can we go faster?
 As mentioned in [the previous article](../webgpu-compute-shaders.html), the "workgroup" is the smallest unit of work we can ask the GPU can do.
-You define the size of a workgroup in 3 dimensions when you create a shader module, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.
+You define the size of a workgroup in 3 dimensions when you create the shader module, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.

 Workgroups can share internal storage and coordinate that storage with in the workgroup